 Oddly enough, the Devil in Reaper frequently exemplifies this trope.

 Subverted and parodied in the Blackadder Goes Forth episode "General Hospital"; a German spy has infiltrated a nearby field hospital and Blackadder is assigned to find out who it is.
 In the field hospital, he meets a wounded man with a German accent so thick it could be spread on bread ("My name... eeeees Meeeiiiister...
 Smeeeeth.") who's always skulking around acting suspicious.
-Turns out he is a spy... a British spy, who's been undercover in Germany so long he's picked up "a teensy bit of an accent".
+Turns out he is a spy... a British spy, who's been undercover in Germany so long he's picked up "a teensy bit of an accent", and was even the one who informed Melchett there was a spy there in the first place.
 Blackadder even lampshades how ludicrous it would be for the Germans to place in a British field hospital a spy with a thick German accent.
 This doesn't stop Darling from humiliating himself by trying to arrest him, however, or George from blithely asking him whether he had seen any spies in the hospital (and this was not George being clever enough to realise that the man with a strong accent couldn't be a spy, he was simply too thick to notice it).

 From Merlin, Agravaine, who waltzes around Camelot in a forbidding all-black outfit and Severus Snape's hairstyle, frequently flashing Psychotic Smirks when nobody's looking and popping off to visit Morgana at regular intervals.
 Merlin and Gaius quickly peg him as a villain, but can't say anything due to him being Arthur's uncle and chief advisor, and therefore above reproach without serious evidence.